wp-slimstat/wp-slimstat/readme.txt

 == Installation ==

-0. **If you are upgrading from 2.8.4 or earlier, you MUST first install [version 3.0](https://downloads.wordpress.org/plugin/wp-slimstat.3.0.zip) (deactivate/activate) and then upgrade to the latest release available**
 1. In your WordPress admin, go to Plugins > Add New
 2. Search for WP Slimstat
 3. Click on **Install Now** under WP Slimstat and then activate the plugin